Pub & Club Guide

 212 High Street

-This distinctive Victorian building dominates the High Street.
-Constantly changing beer range of up to six ales and quality food is served from an open plan kitchen.
+This distinctive Victorian building from 1904 dominates the High Street.
+Constantly changing beer range of up to six ales and quality food is served from an open plan kitchen to a separate dining area.
 Secluded beer garden at the rear.
 Quiz nights every Monday.
 The pubs original tiles can be viewed in the corridor leading to the toilets.
+Burger deal Thursdays, Sandwich deal 12-5pm Mon-Fri.

 - Keg & Grill